MSS23/vgc_tournament_hub/DEPLOYMENT.md

 # VGC Hub Deployment Guide

-This guide covers **free** deployment options for your VGC Hub application so your friends can test and use it.
+**Summary:**
+This guide explains how to deploy VGC Hub for free using Vercel, Netlify, or GitHub Pages.
+It is intended for anyone who wants to share, host, or test the application with friends or the community.

 ## 🚀 Quick Deploy Options